-L. Utilizes GIS software to produce base and thematic maps as needed.
+(O) Utilizes GIS software to produce base and thematic maps as needed;

 Education and Experience:

-(A) Considerable professional experience and graduation from a college or university of recognized standing with a Master's Degree in city or regional planning, or any equivalent combination of experience and training which provides the required knowledge, skills and abilities;
+(A) Graduation from a college or university of recognized standing with a Master's Degree in city or regional planning, and/or an equivalent combination of professional experience and training which provides the required knowledge, skills and abilities;

 (B) Member in good standing of the American Institute of Certified Planners preferred